 Community Services Committee

 The Community Services Committee deals with all recreation, aquatic, library and cultural matters.
-The Committee also deals with community development issues, finance, rates and ranger services.
+The Committee also deals with community development issues and ranger services.

 Each committee comprises seven Councillors.
 One Councillor is elected as the chairperson for a two-year term.

 To ensure that all issues are thoroughly examined, each issue is discussed by one of the four committees before being considered by a full meeting of Council.

 Committee Meetings are held on a monthly basis while Council meetings are held fortnightly.

 Meetings are held on the first floor of the City's Administration Centre, 7 Orchard Avenue, Armadale.